 Select a reason why you’re uninstalling the October 2018 Update.

 Click the Go back to earlier build button.

-Once you’ve completed the steps, your device will uninstall the latest feature update, and it’ll go back to previous version.
+Once you’ve completed the steps, your device will uninstall the latest feature update, and it’ll go back to the previous version.

 Missing Go back to the previous version of Windows 10 option